 Philippe Andrade, Richard Crump, Stefano Eusepi, Emanuel Moench, Tuesday, December 23, 2014

-Martin Weale, Tomasz Wieladek 10 June 2014
+Martin Weale, Tomasz Wieladek, Tuesday, June 10, 2014

 After reducing their policy rates close to zero in response to the global financial crisis, the Bank of England and the Federal Reserve began purchasing assets.
 This column assesses the effect of these asset purchases on output and inflation.
 In line with previous studies, the authors find that asset purchase announcements are associated with increases in both output and inflation in both countries.
 They also find that quantitative easing had a larger impact on UK inflation, which suggests that the UK Phillips curve is steeper.

-Laurence Ball, Daniel Leigh, Prakash Loungani 26 January 2013
+Laurence Ball, Daniel Leigh, Prakash Loungani, Saturday, January 26, 2013

 Will recovery be jobless?
 A broad array of analysts, from Vox columnists to McKinsey, are arguing that Okun’s Law is broken.
 This column presents new research suggesting that, in fact, Okun is alive and well.
 When output recovers, the jobs will come back, although employment will differ across countries.
 There may be good reasons for the structural reforms that many propose as a way to boost job creation, but undertaking them in the belief that Okun’s Law has broken down should not be one of them.